Did you know if you have a scalloped fretboard you can vibrato by pressing the fret instead of making bends?

 What is a scalloped fretboard?
 Scalloping a fretboard is when you remove wood from the fretboard so that there is less contact between your fingers and the wood.
 This eliminates massive amounts of friction.
 If you look at a scalloped fretboard from the side, it looks like the fret is scooped out.
 It is said that it is much easier to bend strings with a scalloped guitar, and many guitarists do claim that scalloped fretboards allow you to play faster, as there is minimal contact with the string.

-In this article, I will discuss more about scalloped frets and the pros and cons.
+In this article, I will discuss scalloped frets… So let us start!